ARYANGAUATM001/ARYANGAUTAM001/README.md

-- 👋 Hi, I’m @ARYANGAUTAM001.
+ 👋 Hi, I’m @ARYANGAUTAM001.
+ 💞️ I’m a student @NIT Hamirpur.
-- 👀 I’m interested in Data Science.
+ 👀 I’m interested in Data Science and Software Development.
-- 🌱 I’m currently trying my hands on Machine Learning and NLP.
-- 💞️ I’m studying in NIT Hamirpur.

 <!---
 ARYANGAUTAM001/ARYANGAUTAM001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.